prkarpi/learn_command_line_exercises/chapter_5/Readme.md

 > Can you cd into the temp directory?

+I 'cd' to get to home working directory and then  two levels down to:

+Vassio-Book:/ $ ls
+Applications              bin                       net
+Library                   cores                     private
+Network                   dev                       sbin
+System                    etc                       tmp
+Users                     home                      usr
+Volumes

-In the working directory I will type "cd temp" - it will take me to temp directory.
+In this directory I will type "cd temp" - it will take me to temp directory.

 > Why don't we go into the temp directory?